bbauska/TUMx-DWAPNx/README.md

 what

-we have over there and if we look at the documentation of mongoose, we will

-see that in the find function of a model, we can specify as the first parameter an

-object.
-So, let\'s put an object in and then we put a comma, and we leave the

-callback as it is.
-And in this object, I\'m going to now return just to have

-more space here, in this object we can specify what filters to apply on our

-data before we get it out.
-So, the filters we want to apply, as we said before, are

-that the source must equal Aemon.
-So, this is all we

-have to do now to be sure that when we perform the find operation on our

-relationships model, we only filter out those elements of which the source is

-Aemon.
-The rest, as I said before, the callback is actually working pretty well,

-because we will have a very similar result of what we have above

-here.
-If we have an error, then we just return there was some kind

-of an error.
+we have over there and if we look at the documentation of mongoose, we will see that in the find function of a model, we can specify as the first parameter an object.
+So, let&apos;s put an object in and then we put a comma, and we leave the callback as it is.
+And in this object, I&apos;m going to now return just to have more space here, in this object we can specify what filters to apply on our data before we get it out.
+So, the filters we want to apply, as we said before, are that the source must equal Aemon.
+So, this is all we have to do now to be sure that when we perform the find operation on our relationships model, we only filter out those elements of which the source is Aemon.
+The rest, as I said before, the callback is actually working pretty well, because we will have a very similar result of what we have above here.
+If we have an error, then we just return there was some kind of an error.
 So, this is the error.
-And if there was no error, we will have some

-results, which are most likely and hopefully going to be those elements
+And if there was no error, we will have some results, which are most likely and hopefully going to be those elements

 in which the source is Aemon and we will return this element to the user.